VazkiiMods/Botania/web/retexture.md

 10th, 2022.
 Hop on the server to hear talks, see the new textures in-game, and check out lots of other cool mods!

-Here are some teasers with the new textures:
+Here are some teasers with the new textures (subject to change):

 ![the new livingwoods]({{ "/assets/img/retexture/livingwood.png" | relative_url }}){:width="100%"}
 ![the new mossy apothecary]({{ "/assets/img/retexture/mossy_apothecary.png" | relative_url }}){:width="100%"}